shapeshed/shapeshed.com/README.md

 The site uses [hugo][2].
 Refer to [installation instructions][3] for Hugo.

+The theme used is [shapeshed-minimal][6].
+To install it

+    mkdir themes
+    git clone git@github.com:shapeshed/shapeshed-minimal.git themes/shapeshed-minimal

 ## Site generation

 Once Hugo is installed generate the site with